Current Newsletter: April-May 2022 Newsletter

-When is the best time to start tutoring, and how should I plan the testing calendar?
+When is the best time to start SAT or ACT prep?

 Spring of Sophomore Year

-Sophomore year is an ideal time to complete the grammar review that’s necessary for both the SAT and ACT and a strengthening of the Algebra 1, Geometry, and Common Core Math 1 & 2 material.
+Sophomore year is an ideal time to complete the grammar review that’s necessary for both the SAT and ACT and a strengthening of Algebra 1, Geometry, and Common Core Math 1 & 2 material.
 If your child needs remediation in any test subjects, the spring of sophomore year can be a great time to work on the fundamentals.
 When the SAT was redesigned, the “new” SAT became more about content knowledge and less about strategy application.
 We often need to take a few steps back with our students before we can move forward with test-taking techniques.

 - Take an SAT and ACT diagnostic to produce more current baseline scores